danbev/learning-nodejs/README.md

       context->SetAlignedPointerInEmbedderData(kContextEmbedderDataIndex, this);
     }

-So this how the Environment is associated with the context, and this enable us to get the environement for a context above.
+So this how the Environment is associated with the context, and this enable us to get the environment for a context above.
 The argument to `SetAlignedPointerInEmbedderData` is a void pointer so it can be anything you want.
 The data is stored in a V8 FixedArray, the `kContextEmbedderDataIndex` is the index into this array (I think, still learning here).
 TODO: read up on how this FixedArray and alignment works.

 There are also static methods to get the Environment using a context.